prathmj/starter-bundle/README.md

 - `webpack.settings.js` is used to store global variables used in the app.

 ### Local Development
-You can test and run your code locally using `$ npm start`.
-This leverages webpack-dev-server to run your code in memory, simulating silo data locally if needed, will watch for any JS changes and CSS changes in your application.
-If you make any HTML changes, you will have to manually reload the page.
-In simulation mode, the app will fire Cortex events periodically and use the test data stored in `./src/test-data.js`.
+You can test and run your code locally using `$ npm start`, leveraging webpack-dev-server to run your code in memory.
+In local development mode JS and CSS changes will be watched and auto reloaded but any HTML changes will have to manually be reloaded.
+Any silo data will be simulated from `./src/test-data.js`, with all events firing as they would in production.
 You can access your app in a web browser at `http://localhost:8080/`.

 ### Development Mode
 The final HTML5 application will be saved under `./build`.
 The app will start in simulation mode.
 Open `./build/index.html`